tshepang/blog/content/The Expendables 3.md

 All other performances range from substandard to merely okay.
 They are not interesting, and neither is the story.
 The movie is too loud, extra shallow, and offers nothing new at all.
-I wish they don\'t make another, because I\'m gonna have to watch it as well :(
+I wish they don't make another, because I'm gonna have to watch it as well :(